CP-Island-Localhost-Server/CP-Island-Project/README.md

     - Added the missing Summer Splashdown chat phases and Rookie sound effects to the Regular sewer in Island Central
     - Fixed original errors within the ```Unlit Dynamic Object No FOG``` and Igloo ```CubeMap``` shaders
     - Fixed the Disney Store banners and for sale items, they originally stopped working on: ```January 1, 2020```.
 Now they will stop working on: ```December 31, 4065```
+    - Fixed the coins and collectibles that would spawn once a day (this broke when the servers went offline).
+They will now spawn once every 24 hours
+    - Fixed the microphone and guitar interactables collision in Island Central.
+The collisions were swapped in the original

 ## System Requirements